benignware-legacy/jquery-touchclick/README.md

 jquery-touchclick
 =================

-JQuery-Plugin that replaces clicks with touch-events on touch-devices
+JQuery-Plugin for generic trigger of click-listeners on touch-events